 U.S. GAAP permits entities to present derivative receivables and derivative payables with the same counterparty and the related cash collateral receivables and payables on a net basis on the Consolidated Statement of Financial Condition when a legally enforceable master netting agreement exists.
-U.S. GAAP also permits resale and repurchase agreements, securities borrowed and loaned agreements, and transactions that arise when the Company fails to deliver or receive securities, to be presented net when specified conditions are met, including the existence of a legally enforceable master netting agreement.
-The Company has elected to net such balances when the specified conditions are met.
+U.S. GAAP also permits securities financing activities to be presented on a net basis when specified conditions are met, including the existence of a legally enforceable master netting agreement.
+The Company has elected to net such balances where it has determined that the specified conditions are met.